RediSearch/RediSearch/docs/docs/reference/Escaping.md

 # Controlling Text Tokenization and Escaping

-At the moment, RediSearch uses a very simple tokenizer for documents and a slightly more sophisticated tokenizer for queries.
+At the moment, Search and Query uses a very simple tokenizer for documents and a slightly more sophisticated tokenizer for queries.
 Both allow a degree of control over string escaping and tokenization.

 Note: There is a different mechanism for tokenizing text and tag fields, this document refers only to text fields.
 For tag fields please refer to the [Tag Fields](/redisearch/reference/tags) documentation.